Cladding spraying in Preston

 Lancashire’s prevailing weather pushes moisture into every lap, joint and cut edge on a west-facing elevation.
 Over the years that shows up as rust staining running from sheet ends, corrosion creeping back from cut edges, and a finish that has faded harder on one face of the building than the others.

 These are surface battles, and they are winnable.
-Edges are mechanically prepared and sealed, unsound coating is removed, and a new system is sprayed across cleaned, primed panels.
-The point of the survey is to confirm the battle is still at the surface, because once moisture is inside a composite core the rules change.
+We mechanically prepare and seal edges, remove unsound coating, and spray a new system across cleaned, primed panels.
+The point of the survey is to confirm the battle is still at the surface.
+Once moisture is inside a composite core, the rules change.

 An honest line on what coating cannot do

 What a respray cannot fix is cladding that has already failed.
-Holes through the sheet, composite panels coming apart, insulation that holds water, fixings letting go across a wall: these need replacement, and our survey reports say so when we find them.
-Often the practical answer is mixed, a number of new panels installed and then the full elevation sprayed to match, which still comes in well under recladding.
+Holes through the sheet, composite panels coming apart, insulation that holds water, fixings letting go across a wall: these need replacement.
+Our survey reports say so when we find them.
+Often the practical answer is mixed: we install a number of new panels, and then spray the full elevation to match.
+That still comes in well under recladding.
 You will get that recommendation in writing with the reasoning attached, not buried in a quote you cannot unpick.

 Why the survey comes first